cs-project-repo/easy-image-classification/README.md

 Usage

 To get started with the Easy Image Classifier, I've prepared a step-by-step guide in a Google Colab notebook.
 This notebook demonstrates how to train image classification models and make predictions using the Easy Image Classifier library.
-Follow this link to access the Google Colab notebook:
+Follow this link to access the Google Colab notebook: [Google Colab](https://drive.google.com/file/d/1e7R_e-sF01YC2-h4elJvUpqANEoXTlJb/view?usp=sharing)

 Params